A Glimpse of Modern Architecture: Panch Mahal, India

 Panch Mahal at Fatehpur Sikri In India was built in the sixteenth century by Mughal Emperor Akbar.
 It is the earliest known example of a multistory frame structure akin to Le Corbusier’s Maison Dom-Ino designed in 1914–1915.
-Architect Le Corbusier is known as the father of modern architecture, however, Panch Mahal offered a glimpse of modern architecture before its time.
+Architect Le Corbusier is known as the father of modern architecture, however, Panch Mahal offered a glimpse of modern architecture before Le Corbusier’s proclamations.

 Fatehpur Sikri means the “city of victory”.
-Panch Mahal is a part of the City of Victory (Fatehpur Sikri) built by Mughal Emperor Akbar in late sixteenth century.
+Panch Mahal is a part of the City of Victory, which was built by Mughal Emperor Akbar in late sixteenth century.
 Fatehpur Sikri is a World Heritage site in India.
 Panch Mahal means “five-story high royal pavilion”.
 As the name suggests, it consists of a five-story frame pavilion made of red sandstone.
 With its open floor plan, it mediates between a masonry structure on one side and an open plaza on the other.

 A view on a rainy day 2

 Panch Mahal‘s frame structure and open plan became a part of Le Corbusier’s architectural grammar, and truly served as precursor to modern architecture several centuries before Le Corbusier’s writings and projects.

 Maison Dom-Ino by Le Corbusier